Examining Board AQA

 You will be asked to take part in group work, discussions, role plays, active learning and decision making techniques.
 You will use a variety of materials to help you learn, such as maps, diagrams, photographs, videos, newspapers and the internet.
 You should also be able to read and write clearly.
 It is important to be able to organise information and present reasoned arguments.

-How You Will Be Assessed:
+How You Will BAssessed:

 There will be three exam papers; Paper 1 will assess the physical environments covered in Unit 1 and Paper 2 will assess the human environments covered in Unit 2.
 Paper 3 will be based on a geographical issue exercise and will also feature questions about the candidate’s fieldwork experiences.
+All the exams are 1hr 30mins in length.

-Contact:Mrs. S. Chater – Director of Learning: Social Science
+Contact: Mrs. E. Elliot – Director of Learning: Social Science

-Mr. S. Stickley – Head of Geography
+Mr. P. Crossley – Head of Geography

 Careers In Geography

 As a geography student, you will have gained a set of superior skills highly valued by employers.
 You will also have developed a range of soft skills imperative for the 21st century renaissance worker.
-Geography is a bridging subject and is an excellent lunch pad to a range of careers including Law, Engineering, Computer Science & Physical Sciences.
+Geography is a bridging subject and is an excellent launch pad to a range of careers including Law, Engineering, Politics, Computer Science & Physical Sciences.
 However, if you are passionate about geography you may wish to explore career opportunities in an area more directly related to geography such as Natural Hazard Analyst, Geomorphologist, Geospatial Advisor, Flood Risk & GIS Analyst, Sustainability Consultant, Transport Planning Consultant, Landscape architect or Cartographer.

 Labour Market Information – LMI